HabitRPG/habitica-chat-extension/README.md

 + Fix indentation of display names when avatars are disabled

 ### 2.1.4 (Not Released)
++ Increased the Refresh Rate as required by staff
 + Set Party link in title to party not id
 + Fix so notifications show on load of groups